 The Education System in Guernsey is currently going through an exciting period of transformation.
-This is the largest, boldest and most dynamic change the public education system has seen in recent years but will enable all students to have the widest possible range of curricular and extra-curricular opportunities.
+This is the largest, boldest and most dynamic change the public education system has seen in recent years but is focused on promoting opportunity and excellence for every student now and in the future - whether in terms of academic standards, pastoral support or sporting, social and cultural enrichment through school.

 In January 2018, the States of Guernsey agreed substantial reforms of secondary and post-16 education.
 This will see the four existing secondary schools replaced by two 11 to 18 colleges, forming one organisation - one school.
 The following bullet points summarise the future structure: